Supported Postgres Extensions

 pg_prewarm Provides a convenient way to load relation data into either the operating system buffer cache or the PostgreSQL buffer cache.
 This can be useful for reducing the time needed for a newly started database to reach its full performance potential by preloading frequently accessed data.

-pgstatmonitor A more advanced version of pgstatstatements for tracking planning and execution statistics of all SQL statements executed by a server.
+pg_stat_monitor A more advanced version of pgstatstatements for tracking planning and execution statistics of all SQL statements executed by a server.
 Includes all columns available in pgstatstatements plus provides additional ones.

-pgstatstatements A module for tracking planning and execution statistics of all SQL statements executed by a server.
+pg_stat_statements A module for tracking planning and execution statistics of all SQL statements executed by a server.
 Consider using an advanced version of pgstatstatements - pgstatmonitor

 pg_surgery Provides various functions to perform surgery on a damaged relation.
 These functions are unsafe by design and using them may corrupt (or further corrupt) your database.
 Use them with caution and only as a last resort